flutter/website/getting-started.md

 ## Before you begin

 To write Flutter apps, you will need to install the Flutter SDK.
-You also need to set up a Linux or Mac development machine to run and test your apps on Android or iOS.
+You also need to set up a Windows, macOS, or Linux development machine to run and test your apps on Android or iOS.
 See [Flutter Setup](../setup) for instructions on how to set up your development environment.

 ## Creating your first Flutter app